qoherent/spectrogram-segmentation/README.md

 refer to the aforementioned MathWork's article on Spectrum Sensing.
 For more information about Qoherent's use of MATLAB to accelerate intelligent radio research, check out our [customer story](https://www.mathworks.com/company/user_stories/qoherent-uses-matlab-to-accelerate-research-on-next-generation-ai-for-wireless.html).

-A special thanks to the PyTorch and PyTorch Lightning teams for providing the foundational frameworks used in this example.
+A special thanks to the PyTorch and Lightning teams for providing the foundational machine learning frameworks used in this example.

 The DeepLabv3 models employed in this example were initially proposed by Chen _et al._ and are further discussed